infinit/elle/elle/readme.md

 # elle, the Infinit utilities.

-elle is a library containing fundamental functionalities from buffers to memory management and serialization, e.g.:
+elle is a library containing fundamental functionalities from buffers to memory management and serialization, etc.

 elle is part of the [Elle](https://github.com/infinit/elle) set of libraries.

 ## Motivation

-c++ standard library lacks some of fundamental concepts, that's why the [Boost](http://www.boost.org) library exists and tends to fill this lack of functionality.
-Based on both, elle introduces new concepts and functionnalities to makes developers life easier. elle includes many helpers such as:
+C++ standard library lacks some of fundamental concepts, that's why the [Boost](http://www.boost.org) libraries exist and tends to fill this lack of functionality.
+Based on both, elle introduces new concepts and functionnalities to makes developers life easier.

+elle includes many helpers such as:

 * [attributes](#attributes): Macros that automatically declares and implements setters and getters